LURMORENO/EASIER_CORPUS/README.md

 | --- | --- |
 | (1) (2) (3) | 0.641 |

+Please, if you use our corpus, remember to cite this paper:
 # REFERENCE:
 Lourdes Moreno and Rodrigo Alarcon.
 EASIER Corpus.
 Computer Science Department, Universidad Carlos III de Madrid. https://github.com/LURMORENO/EASIER_CORPUS